naysok/Study-Kangaroo/README.md

 - Wind : Setting Wind / Mesh, WindVector
 - CombineAndClean : Combine and Clean a list of meshes, removing unused and duplicate
 - removeDuplicatePts : Removes Similar points from a list / P(List of points to clean)
+- Concentric : align axis of a pair of rigid body
+- SolidPlaneCollide : Collision between a plane and a solid